POSTED BY Chris Karnes ON April 11, 2014 Add Comments

 What you'll get: A surprising introduction from Michael Uslan.
 Uslan, the executive producer of the Batman/Dark Knight movie franchise, who if not despised…

-Tags: alfred pennyworth, amanda conner, barbara gordon, batman, batman '66, eivol ekdal, harriet cooper, james gordon, joker, killer moth, mad hatter, michael uslan, mr feeze, mr zero, penguin, riddler, robin, zelda the great
+Tags: alfred pennyworth, amanda conner, barbara gordon, batman, batman '66, eivol ekdal, harriet cooper, james gordon, joker, killer moth, mad hatter, michael uslan, mr freeze, mr zero, penguin, riddler, robin, zelda the great

-POSTED BY Josh Clayton ON January 24, 2014 Add Comments
+POSTED BY admin ON January 24, 2014 Add Comments

 This month’s Nightwing feels a lot like a film, and in that sense will probably function as a coping mechanism for the fans that are determined that Nightwing will appear in Man of Steel 2, the Justice League movie and so forth.
 Upcoming DC movie discussions and speculations aside (it just has to be called World’s Finest, Batman vs Superman is so clunky…), this issue succeeds in terms of both substance and style, giving us a spread of character moments and dialogue across our familiar characters, such as Nightwing and…